DEALING WITH EVENT DAY NERVES

 3) White caps for anxious swimmers.

-4) 9 wave starts, to spread out swimmers and keep swimmers of similar abilities together.
+4) We spread out swimmers at the start and keep swimmers of similar abilities together.

 5) Wetsuit use is encouraged for warmth and buoyancy.